 S.H.I.N.E COACHING FRAMEWORK

-A few years ago, when my own professional confidence and identity were knocked for six after redundancy, I devised this bespoke coaching framework to help me reconnect with who I was, what I was great at and what I wanted out of my career.
+Back in 2016 when my own professional confidence and identity were knocked for six after redundancy and time off during my second maternity leave, I devised this bespoke coaching framework to help me reconnect with who I was, what I was great at and what I wanted out of my own career.

-I now use the same simple S.H.I.N.E framework to help my own clients articulate and reconnect with their own unique professional and personal purpose, passions, values and strengths.
+I now use this same simple 5-step S.H.I.N.E process to help my own clients articulate and reconnect with their own unique professional and personal purpose, passions, values, strengths.